lqdev/luisquintanilla.me/_src/posts/lqvlc-network-protocol-firefox.md

 ## Test it out

 To use it for your own purposes, you'd have to create or update an HTML page and set the `href` in your anchor tags to use `lqvlc` instead of `http`.
 However, I've already configured lqvlc links in my own website.
 If you go to the [radio page](/radio) on my website, you can click on any of the lqvlc links.
+Alternatively, You can also click on the link to the [SOMA FM Underground 80's station lqvlc link](lqvlc://somafm.com/u80s64.pls).
 A prompt will pop up asking you to choose which app you want to use to handle the link.
 Select the lqvlc-handler.sh script you created.
 If everything is configured correctly, VLC should launch and the radio stations should start playing.

 ## Next Steps

 Although I've gotten this working for my personal site, I'd like to be able to use the lqvlc protocol in any website I visit that has links to audio and video streams.
+Arguably, I can also launch lqvlc links from other websites.
+However, that would require website owners to configure them.
 The next step I think to make that happen would be to create an Add-On that automatically rewrites stream links to use the lqvlc protocol.